AlexiaChen/ConnectFive/README.md

 ###1.EGE

-EGE(Easy Graphics Engine).It is a Easy Grapgics Library on windows for C/C++ newbie.You Could download it here with the last version: http://misakamm.bitbucket.org/index.htm .
+EGE(Easy Graphics Engine).It is an Easy Grapgics Library on windows for C/C++ newbie.You Could download it here with the last version: http://misakamm.bitbucket.org/index.htm .
 Or you could find it in ege_lib this Directory as you can see.

 ##ScreenShot